jamesmaniscalco/gardener/README.md

 $> flask init-db
 ```

 Add entries for the sensors, including the ADS port number and the high and low moisture voltage limits.
 Include the number of the GPIO pin that will be used for the corresponding pump.
+Also include the moisture levels to trigger pumping (`low_moisture_pct` triggers the pump routine, and `high_moisture_pct` triggers the 1-day delay for the next pump action).
 For example this is the entry for my first sensor:

 ```
-$> INSERT INTO sensors (port, V_high, V_low, pump_pin) VALUES (0, 1.41, 2.80, 16);
+$> INSERT INTO sensors (port, V_high, V_low, pump_pin, low_moisture_pct, high_moisture_pct) VALUES (0, 1.41, 2.80, 16, 45, 80);
 ```

 ## Reading from sensors